 After graduating Magna Cum Laude from Boston College, Billy went on to receive his Doctor of Jurisprudence from Catholic University of America, Columbus School of Law in Washington, D.C.
 He is certified as a professional mediator for workplace conflict management matters and mediation, Billy is also trained as an arbitrator by the Federal Mediation and Conciliation Services Institute for resolving employment and labor disputes.

 As Chief Legal Counsel for the Rhode Island Ethics Commission, Billy represented the Commission for more than five years in its quest to set the highest ethical standards of conduct for all public officials and employees.
 He has grappled with important constitutional issues and been involved in critical cases that sought to uphold and enforce the code of conduct.

-Billy is a member of the Board of Directors of Rhode Island Legal Services,where he has been active since 2008.
-He is a member of the RI Bar Association’s Volunteer Lawyer Program and the Character and Fitness Committee, and has received several awards from the RI Bar Association acknowledging his commitment to pro bono work and public service.
+Billy is a past member of the Board of Directors of Rhode Island Legal Services and the RI Bar Association’s Character and Fitness Committee.
+He has received several awards from the RI Bar Association acknowledging his commitment to pro bono work and public service.
 Currently he is also a member of the Rhode Island Bar Association Board of Bar Examiners.

-William Conley authored a section on “Default, Proof of Damages, and Entry of Final Judgment in Defaulted Cases” in the 2015 MCLE publication "Practical Guide to Superior Court Practice in Rhode Island.”
-It was edited by Superior Court Judge Patricia A. Hurst and attorney Marc DeSisto.
+Mr. Conley authored a section on “Default, Proof of Damages, and Entry of Final Judgment in Defaulted Cases” in the 2015 MCLE publication “Practical Guide to Superior Court Practice in Rhode Island.”

-In January of 2013, Billy Conley was sworn in as a RI State Senator from District 18 (East Providence, Pawtucket) and currently serves as a member of the Senate Committee on Judiciary and the Senate Committee on Environment & Agriculture.
+In January of 2013, Billy Conley was sworn in as a RI State Senator from District 18 (East Providence, Pawtucket) and currently serves as Chair of the Senate Finance Committee and a member of the Committee on Environment & Agriculture.